Welcome Back sunday - September 11

-9:00 am Worship – Back to School Backpack Blessing & Bible Presentation
+9:00 am Worship – Back to School Blessing

 - PARENTS!
 Call the church office to let us know if your young person is attending confirmation with Gethsemane for the first time this year!
-We want to make sure we have enough confirmation Bibles for all!
+We will be presenting them the next Sunday, on September 18!

 Download the 2021-2022 Confirmation Registration Form HERE

-Confirmation sessions will be held on Wednesday nights from 6:30 – 8:00 pm.
-Our first session is Orientation on September 15.
+Confirmation sessions are held on Wednesday nights from 6:30 – 8:00 pm.
+Our first session is Orientation on September 14.
 Confirmation students and at least one parent must attend!

-Confirmation sessions run from September to May with breaks during Christmas and Lent.
-Students are expected to attend Wednesday evening worships during Lent.
+Confirmation sessions run from September to May with breaks during Christmas and Easter.
+Students are expected to attend and assist with Wednesday evening worships during Lent.

 Confirmation will not be held on the following dates:

 - Oct 19– MEA week

 - Nov 23 – Thanksgiving week

 - Dec 21 & 28 – Christmas